Philip Hussey

-Philip Hussey (died 1783), portrait-painter, born at Cork.
+Philip Hussey (1713–1783), was an Irish portrait-painter.

 Hussey was born at Cloyne, in the county of Cork and his career began as a sailor.
 He was shipwrecked three times.
 He drew the figureheads and stern ornaments of vessels, and eventually set up in Dublin as a portrait-painter under the patronage of Lord Chancellor Bowes, painting full-length portraits with some success.
 He was a good musician, and was skilled as a botanist and florist.
-His portraits of women are said to be those of men.
 Although a notable Irish portrait painter, Hussey is not thought to be amongst the most important.
 His house was a meeting place of many leading men of art and letters in Dublin.
 He died at an advanced age in 1783 at his house in Earl Street, Dublin.